baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Store holidays: the days in which the store is closed and therefore nobody works.
 - Employee downtime: the days in which an employee can not work due an illness.
 - Employee preferences: starting and number of hours preferences for one day.
+- Weekly schedule: starting and ending hours for each week day.
+- Schedule exceptions: starting and ending hours for a specific date.

 - Parameters:

   - Ending hour: the hour the work center closes.
   - Horizon: the number of weeks that are going to be solved.
   - Minimum resting hours: the minimum amount of hours that have to be rested between the end of the shift on one day, and the start of the shift on the next day.
   - Minimum working hours: the minimum amount of hours that have to be worked each day that the employee works.
-  - Opening days: the number of days that the work center opens, the first day is always considered to be a Monday.
   - Slot length: the length of each time slot in minutes.

-  - Starting date: the first day that has to be solved.
-  - Starting hour: the hour the work center opens.
+- Requirements: table indicating which requirements should be complied and which not

+    - rq09: true or false
+    - rq10: true or false
+    - rq11: true or false
+    - rq12: true or false
+    - rq13: true or false
+    - rq14: true or false